Oil and Graphite on Canvas

 With the help of a friend, the opportunity was given to her to realize her dream.
-She had a studio in Brooklyn, NYC, and new chapter of her life began.
+She moved to Brooklyn, NYC, and a new chapter of her life began.
 Now, Isabelle is dividing her time between Toulouse, France and Napa, California.

 Isabelle’s work has been exhibited in solo and group shows in the United States, France, and Spain.
-Her work can be found in private collections in Paris, Barcelona, Geneva, and Montreal.
-Furthermore, her work is held in corporate collections, including Airbus, where it is displayed in private jets.
+Her work can be found in private and public collections in Paris, Barcelona, Geneva, Montreal, and the United States, including at Airbus, where it is displayed in private jets.

 Time.
 The first notion of our own existence.